-Geant4 is an open source Monte Carlo toolkit, based on object orientated programming rules using the C++ language, which provides functions for simulating the passage of particles through matter [9].
+Geant4 is an open source Monte Carlo toolkit, based on object orientated programming rules using the C++ language, which provides functions for simulating the passage and interactions of particles through matter [9].
 The main advantage of this toolkit is its openness to modification and extensions.
 The code is freely downloadable from the Geant4 web site as well as detailed descriptions of the toolkit design and the physical fundamentals may be found in the "Geant4 User's Guide for Application Developers" and the "Physics Reference Manual" [10].

-In this study, CBMN assays were used to analyze the effects of $\gamma$ -radiation from a Co-source on rat brain endothelial (bEND5) and Chinese hamster ovary (CHO-K1) cells.
+In this study, CBMN assays were used to analyze the effects of $\gamma$ -radiation from a $^{60}$ Co source on rat brain endothelial (bEND5) and Chinese hamster ovary (CHO-K1) cells.
 Dose-response curves were then determined for both cell lines.
-These linear-quadratic equations will be used as reference curves in future work concerning the relative biological effectiveness of Auger electrons from DNA-incorporated I.
+These linear-quadratic equations will be used as reference curves in future work concerning the relative biological effectiveness of Auger electrons from DNA-incorporated $^{123}$ I.

-Geant4 was used to simulate the experimental setup and decay of a Co-source and determine the energy deposition in a certain volume.
+Geant4 was used to simulate the experimental setup and the decay of a Co source and to determine the energy deposition in a certain volume.
 From these simulations, an equation relating activity to dose rate was determined.
-The predicted dose rate was then compared to measured values.
+The predicted dose rate was then compared to the measured value.
 This basic simulation was done to determine the accuracy and reliability of Geant4 for future work regarding the simulation of energy depositions due to Auger electrons from the full decay of I (incorporated into the anatomy of a cell).